 The Endocannabinoid System, Phytocannabinoids, and Pain

-THC, CBD and β-caryophyllene (a terpene present in cannabis) have all been shown to reduce pain.
+THC, CBD and beta caryophyllene (a terpene present in cannabis) have all been shown to reduce pain.
 In general, THC has a higher affinity for CB1 receptors that are concentrated in the brain and central nervous system.
 THC’s analgesic effects may also operate through interactions with chemicals that activate opioid receptors.
-CB1 receptors outside the brain also appear to have an affect on pain in the gastrointestinal tract.
+CB1 receptors outside the brain also appear to have an effect on pain in the gastrointestinal tract.

 CBD has a lower affinity for both CB1 and CB2 receptors, however it appears to exert its effects by inhibiting anandamide (an endogenous cannabinoid, or endocannabinoid) deactivation or otherwise enhancing anandamide’s activities.
 CBD that does bind to CB2 receptors may also act as an anti-inflammatory and therefore has some analgesic properties.
 The terpene β-caryophyllene binds to the CB2 receptor, and has been shown to have anti-inflammatory and analgesic properties similar to CBD.

 Delivery methods have significant differences in time of onset as well as how long the beneficial effects of cannabis will last.
 When choosing a delivery method, patients should take into account how quickly they are seeking relief, how long they want the medication to be effective, how often they want to medicate, and the potential effects/side effects of each different delivery method.
 Patients have reported that some delivery methods work better for their pain than others, so it is important to experiment and find what works best for you.
 The following chart gives general guidelines to help you make your choices.

 |Inhalation||A few seconds to minutes||30 minutes||2-3 hours||Smoking or vaporizing can cause lung and throat irritation|